What is Blogging?

 Blogging is a great way to make an extra buck on the side or earn a full-time income.
 In fact, so many people from all walks of life have developed it into a passion, and are now creating entire businesses online.
 So, how can publishing blobs of text sometimes blend with a series of images or videos possess such great power?

 Honestly speaking, the most important skill for blogging is having the eagerness to learn new stuff.
 While these are a number of technical requirements required, if you do know how to express yourself with writing (or speaking for video bloggers), with content that adds value to people, then you can become a blogger.

 For those who don’t have these skills right now, you can still learn them with a little practice.
 You might have to make an initial investment, but it will generally be worth it for making you a great future in the world of blogging.

-This guide aims to offer a complete blueprint on how to start and monetise a blog.
-Learn how to make money from home today starting with creating and monetising a blog post.
+This guide aims to offer a complete blueprint on how to start and monetize a blog.
+Learn how to make money from home today starting with creating and monetizing a blog post.
 Without further ado, let’s go ahead and look at the steps to follow when creating a blog that earns money.

 How to Start a Blog?

 In just 5 steps we are going to show you how to get started with your new blog.
 Following these 5 steps to creating a blog will be the best steps you could make towards your venture of online blogging.